Care Calendar

 | Deploy shade cloth | Daily high consistently 95°F+ (typical mid-June) | PVC frame + 30-40% knit cloth + clips; cover west + south sides especially |

-| Increase watering | When daily high 95°F+ sustained | Soaker hose every other day → daily; check soil moisture at 4-6" depth |
+| Increase watering | When daily high 95°F+ sustained | Soaker hose every other day → daily; check soil moisture at 4-6" depth; containers may need daily watering |

 Leathery brown spot on the blossom end of tomato fruit.
 Cause: inconsistent watering + excessive nitrogen.
 Mitigation: keep mulch deep, never let soil dry to >2" deep, reduce Garden-Tone if persistent.
 (Source: AgriLife)

 Blackberry note: primocane growth visible — green canes shooting up.
 Pinch tips when canes reach 3.5-4 feet to encourage lateral branching (= more fruit potential).
+The grow bags may need daily watering once heat builds.

-Weeks 7-12 — June 22 to August 31 (The heat-pause)
+Weeks 7-12 — June 22 to August 31 (The heat-pause + peak pest season)

 Cherokee Purple: typically stops setting new fruit when overnight temps stay above ~75°F (mid-June onward in Pflugerville).
 Existing fruit ripens during this period.
 Plant stays alive — new fruit-set resumes in September.